Jussif/IEEE-Latin-America-Transactions/Readme.md

 | A146M_normal |  Contains data of power consumption for normal screen mode for for A146M model. |Light Display Mode |
 | A146M_dark_mode |Contains data of power consumption for dark screen mode for for A146M model. | Dark Display Mode |

+---
+## 💻 Requirements
+- Python 3.13.7
+- Review the requirement.txt file for libraries and dependencies.